kdfields/Pewlett-Hackard-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/113741694/216791635-c31403a8-e735-42c7-bc34-c88b22e97c7f.png)
 ![image](https://user-images.githubusercontent.com/113741694/216791661-3515faab-64f0-47a2-875d-d7661c9a171b.png)

 The team found 1,549 current employees who fit the criteria of mentorship eligibility, which is not enough to fill the upcoming employment void created by the "silver tsunami".
-Some suggestions for overcoming the "silver tsunami" are:
+Some suggestions for overcoming the "silver tsunami":
    + Join with an local university or junior college to develop a specific curriculum tied to each position that could be taught to students so they can start  working     at PH directly out of school and would require minimal training.
    + Market heavily to upcoming graduates at universities and graduate schools about the openings and opportunities at PH.